sayantikabanik/sayantikabanik/README.md

 - Designing and developing end-to-end data science workflows, checkout 👉[DataJourney](https://github.com/sayantikabanik/DataJourney)
 - Working closely with communities in STEM, D&I, open-science and open-research
 - Developed a POC for detecting different facets of `occupational burnout` along with functional recommendations and feedback.
-  Collaborated with external sponsors and Indian school of business.
+  Collaborated with external sponsors and Indian School of Business.
     - Winner of best capstone award
     - Checkout [Repository & demo](https://github.com/sayantikabanik/capstone_isb)
 - Teaching, mentoring and proudly advocating for open-source